mariusknaust/spotlight/README.md

 spotlight.sh accepts the following command line options:

- * -h shows this message
+ * -h shows a small help message
  * -p specifies a working path.
-Defaults to "/home/dario/.local/share/spotlight"
+Defaults to "$HOME/.local/share/spotlight"
  * -s stores the images into the folder path/archive/

 You can test them by calling `spotlight.sh` from a terminal and/or add them in the `spotlight.service` file at the end of the `ExecStart=` line.
 Adding a small config file would be nice...